awslabs/benchmark-ai/docs/anubis-architecture-faq.md

 * **Q: Why are you using Make?**
-* A: The Anubis system is build from a series of services that speak to each over over a message bus.
+* A: The Anubis system is built from a series of services that speak to each over over a message bus.
 Services are free to be written in more than one language.
 Every language has their own build management tools.
 In order to uniformly support a polyglot environment we use Make as the lowest common denominator build tool that can delegate to tool specific build apparatus.
 Make also provides a lingua-franca for build pipelines.
 The CI/CD system only needs to trigger make directives.
-There are a fixed set of core make directives that addresses the requirements of all build and deployment pipelines.
+There is a fixed set of core make directives that addresses the requirements of all build and deployment pipelines.
 Make has been around for a long time and is well battle tested for its function.